Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/thread-replies/Delete-reply-to-message.md

 ---
 # (Required) Ensure all values are filled up
-name: "Delete a reply to a message"
+name: "Delete a reply to a message on MS Teams"
 status: Active
 priority: Normal
 folder: thread-replies